GoogleCloudPlatform/cloud-hackathons/hacks/cloud-run/README.md

 ### Tips

+- You can't have an environment variable in plain text and as a secret with the same name, so you might need to delete the plain text version
-- Make sure that the service account used by Cloud Run has the `Secret Manager Secret Accessor` role.
+- Make sure that the service account used by Cloud Run has the `Secret Manager Secret Accessor` role

 ## Challenge 7: Memorystore